Kevm2k20/PPITproject1.0/README.md

 Shooter style.
 *data management in the form of xp, health, lvl,ammo. objective? - possiblity of final boss after finishing multiple waves of enemy.

+//12th Feb added the basic skeleton of the project